-ECHO LAKE AQUARIUM AND SCIENCE CENTER- If you’re headed to Burlington bring this pass along with you for reduced admission to $4 per person for up to four people.
+ECHO LAKE AQUARIUM AND SCIENCE CENTER- If you’re headed to Burlington bring this pass along with you for the reduced admission of $4 per person for up to four people.
 Call or e-mail to check availability or to reserve.
 For more information about ECHO, check out echovermont.org

 UPCOMING LIBRARY AND COMMUNITY EVENTS: